TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/Git/Index.rst

 *-- required*

-In order to avoid weird merges in your local repository when pulling in new commits from typo3.org, we encourage everybody to set the autosetuprebase option, such that your local commits are always rebased on top of the official code:
+In order to avoid weird merges in your local repository when pulling in new commits from typo3.org, we encourage everybody to set the `autosetuprebase` Git option, such that your local commits are always rebased on top of the official code:

 .. code-block:: bash
    :caption: shell command